ankane/lockbox/README.md

 ## Key Generation

-Generate an encryption key.
+Generate an encryption key

 ```ruby
 SecureRandom.hex(32)
 ```

 Store the key with your other secrets.
 This is typically Rails credentials or an environment variable ([dotenv](https://github.com/bkeepers/dotenv) is great for this).
 Be sure to use different keys in development and production.
-You can use both binary and hex keys.
+Keys don’t need to be hex-encoded, but it’s often easier to store them this way.

 Alternatively, you can use a [key management service](#key-management) to manage your keys.